GzhNiceGuy/learngit/readme.txt

 git is a distributed version control system. git is a free software distributed under the GPL.
-Creat a new branch is quick.chongtumaster
-Creat a new branch is quick.@sample
-Creat a new branch is quick.Featurel
+Creat a new branch is quick.dev